JxTang-bioinformatics/PretiMeth/README.md

 3) Missing values of the given 450K data file has to be filled with ‘null’ or NA.

-In the command(CMD) of windows, you can use the following code to predict using PretiMeth:
+In the **_command(CMD)_** of windows, you can use the following code to predict using PretiMeth:

 python **path**+'/'+prediction.py **path** **InputDataName**

 **Note:**

-**path** should be set to your directory with the downloaded PretiMeth necessary files and the files you want to predict.
+**path** should be set to your directory with the downloaded PretiMeth necessary files and the InputData.

 **InputDataName** like GSM2772516-23655.txt